jrk12b/Javascript-Automation/README.md

 # Javascript QA Automation

-This repository holds the source code for the QA Automation used to test the website https://www.justinkurdila.com/
+This repository holds the QA Automation to test the website https://www.justinkurdila.com/ and https://demoqa.com/

 ## Testing Framework